 The most famous sights in Paris

-The Eiffel Tower - a symbol of Paris and one of the most famous buildings in the world.
+The Eiffel Tower - A symbol of Paris and one of the most famous buildings in the world.
 This steel tower, 324 meters high, was built in 1887-89 for the World Exhibition.
 Originally, it was only supposed to stand here for 20 years.
 The tower has 3 platforms, at heights of 57, 115 and 276 meters.
 It is one of the most visited monuments in France.
 It offers a breathtaking view of the entire city.
+It offers a breathtaking view of the entire city.
+And by the way, the Eiffel Tower was initially criticized and many Parisians considered it a "building madness", they even wanted it to be demolished after 20 years.
+It's a pity that this didn't happen, otherwise we would have lost one of the most famous buildings in the world today.

 Eiffel tower at night